Class BinaryTree<K, V, R, MK, MV, MR>

 Parameters

-The beginRoot parameter is the starting point for the search in the binary tree.
-It can be either a root node of the tree or a key, node, or entry object that exists in the tree.
-If no specific starting point is provided, the search will begin from the root of the
+The startNode parameter in the getRightMost function represents the starting point for finding the rightmost node in a binary tree.
+It can be either a key, a node, or an entry in the binary tree structure.
+If no specific starting point is provided, the function will default

-The iterationType parameter is used to specify the type of iteration to be performed when searching for a node in the tree.
-It can have one of the following values:
+The iterationType parameter in the getRightMost function specifies the type of iteration to be used when traversing the binary tree nodes.
+It can have two possible values:

 • Time Complexity: O(n) Space Complexity: O(1)

-The function calculates the depth of a given node or key in a tree-like data structure.
+The function checks if a given key exists in a collection.

 Parameters